Rammun: Post-1967

+In 2017, there were 2,405 villagers in Rammun.
+There are about 7,000 former residents and their descendants living in the diaspora, mainly in the United States.
+Many in the diaspora have summer homes in the village, though these homes have been frequently broken into.

 2012 shootings

 In March 2012, a Duvdevan Unit in civilian clothing entered Rammun, reportedly on a night-time training exercise were mistaken for burglars by three brothers of the Shawakhah family.
 All three brothers were shot multiple times in the confrontation that followed that also involved uniformed IDF soldiers, and Rashad Shawakhah died of his wounds several days later in hospital.
 Israeli Army Radio initially reported that terrorists had attacked an IDF soldier during a military operation.
 An IDF soldier who kicked one of the wounded handcuffed men after the shooting was reportedly dismissed shortly after the incident.
 B'Tselem, who have stated that the undercover unit's operational method and rules of engagement violate international law, requested the army's Criminal Investigations Division to examine the incident.
 The military advocate general opened an investigation in May 2012.